Howard University Investing $785M for On-Campus Buildings

 The historic investment is part of a phased Central Campus Master Plan that has been ongoing since 2020, designed for the long-term transformation of Howard’s main campus through capital improvements.

-These efforts, the university noted, are possible due to enrollment growth, increased philanthropic and public investment in the university, as well as its efforts to build financial strength as outlined in its five-year strategic plan.
+These efforts, the university noted in a statement, “are made possible in part because of enrollment growth, increased philanthropic and public investment in the university, and the university’s efforts to build financial strength as outlined in the five-year strategic plan.”

 For instance, Howard University saw record-breaking fundraising totals last year, ending the 2021 fiscal year with $170 million in contributions, according to the university.
-So far in 2022, it’s on track to smash that number with $120 million in philanthropic commitments already, just six months into the fiscal year.
+So far in 2022, it’s slated to smash that number with $120 million in philanthropic commitments already.

 “This is a watershed moment in the history of our institution,” Wayne A. I. Frederick, president of Howard University, said in a prepared statement.
 “Because of the tremendously enhanced financial posture we have worked so hard to achieve, the state of the university has never been stronger.”